-The compensation committee of our board of directors will administer the 2001 Plan, including, without limitation, the determination of the employees to whom grants will be made, the number of shares subject to each grant and the various terms of those grants.
+The compensation committee of our board of directors administers the 2001 Plan, including, without limitation, the determination of the employees to whom grants will be made, the number of shares subject to each grant and the various terms of those grants.
 Our board of directors may from time to time amend the terms of any grant, and retains the right to amend, suspend or terminate the 2001 Plan at any time.
-As of the date of this prospectus, we expect to grant options to purchase our common stock to up to 200 management employees who purchase shares of our common stock in the offering through our directed share program.
-In the event and to the extent that these employees purchase between a specified minimum and maximum number of shares, these employees will receive an option to purchase additional shares of our common stock in a number to be determined by our board at a price equal to the initial public offering price.
-We expect that these options will vest and become generally exercisable in equal installments of 20% per year over a five-year period commencing on the second anniversary of grant.
-We also expect that the shares purchased by these management employees through the directed share program will be subject to restrictions on transfer and may also be subject to repurchase rights similar to those described in "Employee Stock Purchase Agreements", below.
+In November 2001, we expect to grant options to purchase shares of our common stock to up to 300 management employees.
+The number of shares subject to each employee's option will be equal to two shares of our common stock for every one share of our common stock that the employee owns as of the date the option is granted, which the employee agrees to be subject to restrictions on transferability.
+These options will have a per share exercise price equal to the fair market value of our shares of common stock on the date the option is granted.